Thursday, July 12, 2007

 In fact, rejection of immigrants offends one of the core values of America: free market, and by corollary, free competition.
 Here is a really simple way of getting rid of all illegal immigrants—work harder than them!
 The Korean would love to see immigration opponents put their money where their mouth is, and line up to take all the jobs that immigrants tend to do.
 Nothing would be more delightful than Lou Dobbs climbing a tree to pick an orange, or being dragged through two years of bullshit lawsuit as a hapless drycleaner.
 Do you not like Mexicans mowing lawns?
 Do the same thing cheaper and better than Mexicans, and they will go away.
 Do you not like Asians dominating the engineering and medical fields?
 Maybe you should have done better during high school.
 You are no better than the little brat who takes the ball and goes home just because he keeps on losing, except the ball is not yours to begin with.

 The proposed immigration bill isn’t bad because it does too much; it’s bad because it doesn’t do nearly enough.
 America belongs to those who recognize the country as the blessing and treasure that it is.
+If people are not committed to making America better, they don't belong in America.
 So here is the Korean’s proposal for immigration and citizenship policy.

 It starts simple.
 All children born in U.S. or into American parents get a provisional citizenship until age 18.
 Their status won’t change much from as it is right now.
 At the age of 18, every child as well as everyone in the world is eligible for the citizenship test, which asks basic questions about American history, geography, and civics.
 Anyone who passes will receive a full citizenship for two years.
 Full citizenship entails the same rights as the current American citizenship.